Low Vision? We Can Help!

 Answering “yes” to any of these questions may indicate a case of low vision and should be checked by an eye doctor.

-Eye care professionals called ophthalmologists can diagnose and treat low vision and the eye diseases that lead to vision loss.
+Eye care professionals (ophthalmologists – MD/DO and optometrists – OD) can diagnose and treat vision problems and the eye diseases that lead to vision loss.
 Preventive health care should include a regular eye exam every 2 to 4 years for most age brackets, or more often if required by your ophthalmologist, according to Prevent Blindness America, an eye health and safety organization dedicated to saving sight.
 Senior citizens over the age of 65 should have their eyes checked every year or two to catch early signs of eye disease.

 People who feel their vision has changed for the worse should make an appointment as soon as possible, regardless of how many years it has been since their last appointment.
 Making such an appointment can be a difficult step to take if a person with low vision fears the loss of his independence.
 However, being proactive can actually help a person with visual challenges take charge of his health and maintain his independence.